Albion-Software-FiveM/GiveUniformScript/README.md

 5. Restart your server or run the command `refresh` and then `start GiveUniformScript` in the server console.

 ## Usage
-- Use the command `/giveuniform [Player ID]` to send your uniform to another player.
+- Use the command `/giveUniform [Player ID]` to send your uniform to another player.
-- The recipient can accept the uniform by using `/acceptuniform [Your Player ID]`.
+- The recipient can accept the uniform by using `/acceptUniform`.